beyondgrep/ack2/dev/questions.md

 **Q:** When adding a filetype to match a file by extension, regex, or name, is this comparison case-insenstive?
 (I'm assuming yes)

+**A:** I think that we have to go with case-insensitive, yes.
+I think anything that would rely on something other than that is just asking for disaster.

 **Q:** How about a --check option to just validate that your ackrc is ok?

+**A:** Yes, please.

 **Q:** Some people might want to install ack via cpan, and sometimes in a perlbrew.
 Maybe another "global" location is needed for ackrc in cases like these? (see File::ShareDir)

+**A:** We have to have one ackrc to start with.
+I don't think we want it as a compile-time option or anything like that.
+It has to be /etc/ackrc, and then overrideable via some environment option.

 **Q:** Should we worry about character encodings in filenames when adding file types?
 I'm thinking this might be something for Ack 2.1.

+**A:** No, leave for later.

 **Q:** Should --noenv be allowed in config files/ACK\_OPTIONS (ex. if I want to skip my .ackrc, or /etc/ackrc)

+**A:** No, --noenv should only be allowed on the command line.
+We should have a test for that.

 **Q:** Should we have a --config option for manually adding config files?

+**A:** I can imagine a need, but let's not do it if nobody asks for it.